pypeit/PypeIt/doc/pypeit_par.rst

 ``pinholeframe``       :class:`~pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the pinholes
 ``pixelflatframe``     :class:`~pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the pixel flat
 ``raise_chk_error``    bool                                                  ..
 True                               Raise an error if the calibration check fails
+``scattlight_pad``     int                                                   ..
+5                                  Number of unbinned pixels to extend the slit edges by when masking the slits.
+``scattlightframe``    :class:`~pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the scattered light frames
 ``skyframe``           :class:`~pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the sky background observations
 ``slitedges``          :class:`~pypeit.par.pypeitpar.EdgeTracePar`           ..       `EdgeTracePar Keywords`_           Slit-edge tracing parameters
 ``standardframe``      :class:`~pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the spectrophotometric standard observations